PersonaIam/persona-mainnet/README.md

-Persona testnet platform.
+Persona mainnet platform.
 For more information please refer to our website: https://persona.im.

 This version is still alpha, use at your own risks